-Ariel Fenster teaches at McGill University, where he is a founding member of the Office for Science and Society, an organization dedicated to disseminating up-to-date information in the areas of food, food issues, medications, and the environment and health topics in general.
+Ariel Fenster teaches at McGill University, where he is a founding member of the Office for Science & Society, an organization dedicated to disseminating up-to-date information in the areas of food, food issues, medications, and the environment and health topics in general.
 Dr. Fenster is well known as an outstanding communicator and an exceptional promoter of science with an extensive program, developed over three decades.
 In that period he has given well over 800 public presentations in English and in French across North America and Overseas.

 He appears regularly on TV and radio to discuss health, environmental and technology issues and has presented numerous science segments for children’s television.